-In this Subscriber Only Tutorial I will show you how to create a panorama shot using multiple image with Photoshop.
+In this tutorial, I will show you how to create a panorama shot using multiple images with Photoshop.

 The files I have provided below for you to practice are small in size and should not take too long to stitch together.